- Sort By Use

 The Krill Oil included in these softgel capsules is harvested from Euphausia Superba (Krill) found in the Antarctic Ocean.
 This Krill Oil supplement includes essential Omega-3 fatty acids, high phospholipid content as well as a powerful antioxidant known as Astaxanthin.

-Nootropics Depot's Krill Oil Capsules are Non-GMO, 100% USDA Organic and Friend Of The Sea verified.
+Nootropics Depot's Krill Oil Capsules are non-GMO, USDA Organic, and from Friend of the Sea verified sources.

 Krill Oil benefits and uses may include: